Valley of Eagles

-Valley of Eagles (US release title Valley of the Eagles) is a 1951 British thriller film written and directed by Terence Young and starring Jack Warner, Nadia Gray and John McCallum.
-The screenplay concerns a Swedish scientist, whose crucial new invention is stolen by his wife who tries to take it to the Soviet Union.
+Valley of Eagles (U.S. title Valley of the Eagles) is a 1951 British thriller film directed by Terence Young and starring Jack Warner, Nadia Gray and John McCallum.
+The screenplay was written by Young based on a story by Nat A. Bronstein and Paul Tabori.
+It concerns Swedish scientist Dr. Nils Ahlen, whose crucial new invention is stolen by his wife Helga, who tries to take it to the Soviet Union.

-The overall plot is wholly subsumed by the images of the way of life in northern Scandinavia and on many levels the film operates as a documentary.